Nicolii/C-Transcriptions/010 - C++ Header Files.md

 How do we tell it that that `Log()` function does actually exist but it's just defined elsewhere?
 That is where a function declaration comes in.
 If we go back to our code here, I need to simply declare that `Log()` does exist.
-If we go back to $Main.cpp$ and we take a look at this actual signature, you'll see that `Log()` is a function that returns voi,d and takes in one parameter which is a constant `char` pointer.
+If we go back to $Main.cpp$ and we take a look at this actual signature, you'll see that `Log()` is a function that returns void and takes in one parameter which is a constant `char` pointer.
 And some child is chasing the kangaroos... that's funny.
 So this is the function signature, we can literally just copy this, go back to $Log.cpp$ paste this in and just close it with a semicolon.
 The fact that this function doesn't actually have a body means that it is the declaration of the function, we haven't defined what the function actually is, what the function actually does.